 Yes, your data is both anonymous to other organizations and secure.
-Only Senior Housing Officers (SHOs) will have access to the Compensation section of the platform, unless they designate other staff on their institutional roster as also having access.
 To further protect anonymity, the data collected in the compensation section will not be filterable.
-Finally, after data collection is complete, these data will only be available in reports pre-created by ACUHO-I.
+Finally, after data collection is complete, data will only be available in reports pre-created by ACUHO-I.